MASL — Metadata for Arbitrary Structures & Links

 field pointing to the resource's CID and SHOULD have amediaType

 field giving its MIME type, along with other HTTP headers.
+Any other properties present which do not map to HTTP headers MUST be ignored.

 Note that if both src